Compare Cheap Pet Insurance

 - Comparing Petplan to Competitors

 Choosing the best policy for you and your pet will depend on your individual situation.
 There may be other cat or dog policies with better features available in the marketplace.
-If your priority is paying a low premium, you may want to read about other options in our articles Cheap Dog and Cat Insurance and Best Value Dog and Cat Insurance.
+If your priority is paying a low premium, you may want to read about other options in our article on dog and cat insurance providers where we discuss premium and budget options.

 Petplan Pet Insurance Review

 Petplan is the UK's largest pet insurer.
 While prices aren't the cheapest, with Petplan you get a pet-specialist insurer with a solid reputation and rules on submitting claims that are relatively favourable to the pet owner.
 If you have an older pet and are looking for a new Lifetime policy, however, you'll need to look elsewhere (e.g., Animal Friends).
 And if Petplan is outside of your budget, there are many cheap Lifetime pet insurance options available in the UK that you may find more suitable.

 Petplan offers Time Limited ("Essential") and Lifetime ("Covered 4 Life") pet insurance policies for dogs and cats with a variety of coverage options.
 While some Petplan premiums may be a touch higher than the average cost of pet insurance, Petplan cover tends to be quite comprehensive and even covers dental illness (so long as your pet has annual vet dental checks).